khaykindima/IsraeliCoinsCount/README.md

     * Per-class confidence thresholds.
     * Bounding box aspect ratio.
     * Optimized Non-Maximum Suppression (NMS).
+    * **Edge Detection Warning**: Logs a warning for detected coins that touch the edge of the image, as their detection may be unreliable.
 * **In-Depth Evaluation**: The evaluation script generates a multi-sheet Excel report comparing model performance before and after the post-processing pipeline, providing deep insights into the model's behavior.
 * **Error Analysis**: Automatically saves images of incorrect predictions (False Positives and False Negatives) for visual inspection and debugging.
 * **Automated Cloud Workflow**: Includes a Kaggle notebook for automated setup, training, evaluation, and results packaging on cloud GPUs.